 Volunteers are the life blood of foodbanks.
 Your skills could be just what we need.

 Volunteers are the driving force behind foodbanks.
 There are thousands of volunteers across the UK, helping The Trussell Trust Foodbank Network get emergency food to people in crisis.
 We want you to enjoy volunteering and there are lots of ways to get involved.
-Whatever role you choose, you will make a real difference to the life of someone in crisis.
+Whatever role you choose, you will make a real difference to the life of local people in crisis.

 Contact Martin Bashforth on firstname.lastname@example.org if you are able to help.
 Thank you.

 Warehouse Volunteers: We need help to weigh, sort and store donated food before it’s made into food parcels for clients.
 Both Monday and Friday morning teams have spaces and we may need to create a new team for Wednesday mornings later this year.
 We also need some reserve volunteers to cover holidays and for additional sessions at peak times such as harvest.
-There is also a specialist post available, which involves dividing certain products (e.g. sugar, laundry powder, dry dog food) into smaller size packets and labeling them with essential information.
+There is also a specialist post to coordinate dividing certain products (e.g. sugar, laundry powder, dry dog food) into smaller size packets and labeling them with essential information.

 If you are interested in volunteering for any of these roles please get in touch, we’d love to hear from you!